 This man was grappling with being gay while he was a student at King's.
-As he told us, he believed he was one of a few people who were out at the time, meeting with Dr. Hankey.
-Moreover, in 1982, Dr. Hankey was no longer the Director of the FYP so this assignment may have been outside of the program.

-adding that to be "out" at the time meant that he told people he considered safe to tell.
+As he told us, he believed he was one of a few people who were out at the time, adding that to be "out" at the time meant that he told people he considered safe to tell.